WOW Christmas: Red

 WOW Christmas: Red is the first release in the WOW Christmas series.
-The double CD contains 31 Christmas songs performed by top Contemporary Christian Music artists.
-It peaked at 45 on the Billboard 200 and in first place on Billboard's Top Contemporary Christian album chart in the year 2002.
+The double CD contains 31 Christmas songs performed by top contemporary Christian music artists.
+It peaked at No. 45 on the Billboard 200 and in first place on Billboards Top Contemporary Christian album chart in 2002.
 The album was certified platinum in 2006 by the Recording Industry Association of America (RIAA).